Am I fit for this physical activity? Neural embedding of physical conditioning from inertial sensors: Empirical evaluation

-\paragraph{Training setup} All the models are optimized with Adam using the $\ell_1$ loss as the cost function associated with the HR predictions.
+\textbf{Training setup.} All the models are optimized with Adam using the $\ell_1$ loss as the cost function associated with the HR predictions.
 In each epoch, we compute the validation loss.
 After training is complete, we load the model weights that yielded the lowest validation loss.
 Training was done using a batch size of 64 over 100 epochs for PCE-LSTM and DeepConvLSTM.
 FFNN showed slower convergence and hence was trained for 200 epochs.
 Subject 9 of the PAMAP2 dataset was not included in the analysis because the corresponding time series is shorter than the length of the training segment (102s).

-\paragraph{Mean vs.\ Ensemble performance} Since every method is trained 7 times for each test subject (using different train-validation splits), we compute a ``mean'' performance by averaging the errors of individual models and an ``ensemble'' performance by averaging the models' predictions and then computing the resulting error, as done in \cite{reiss2019deep}.
+\textbf{Mean vs.\ Ensemble performance.} Each method is trained 7 times for each test subject (using different train-validation splits).
+We compute a ``mean'' performance by averaging the errors of individual models and an ``ensemble'' performance by averaging the predictions and then computing the resulting error.